visheshparab/Commands/macTerminal_windowsCmd.md

 #### List all files including hidden

     - Mac: ls -a
+    - Win: ls -a

+#### List all files with extra details

+    - mac: ls -la
-    - Win: ls -a or ls -la
+    - Win: ls -la

 #### List all files folders including permissions